Raffaele Marciello: 2024: Switch to BMW, Hypercar step-up

 The week after his Macau triumph, Marciello announced that he would be joining BMW as a factory driver.
 In January 2024, he was announced to be making his debut in the FIA World Endurance Championship in the top-flight Hypercar class, driving for factory-backed Team WRT in a BMW M Hybrid V8 alongside Dries Vanthoor and Marco Wittmann.
+He also joined bronze-ranked John Ferguson at RAM Racing in the British GT Championship and drove together with Maxime Martin and Valentino Rossi in the GTWCE Endurance Cup.
+Marciello made his first appearance at the wheel of a BMW M4 GT3 at the 2024 Bathurst 12 Hours alongside the aforementioned pair, finishing fifth.